zenlinuxos/yadsn/README.md

 where 'command' can be:

-create - create a new local network members - show all members in the network post [<message>] - post a message to a network (default network: see -n) log - show all messages ordered as a timeline (newest on top)
+create - create a new local network post [<message>] - post a message to a network (default network: see -n) show <message-id> - show full message identified by 'message-id' log - show all messages ordered as a timeline (newest on top) members - show all members in the network

 ```
 ## TODO
-- [ ] add a partial SHA256 id  to identify each message... so that we can refere to them even if lines change
+- [ ] add test-performance

 ### Options
 - [ ] add -u to specify a given username to use in a command, default to the one in the config file or $USER if no other was provided.